mohammad-oghli/ACPC-Data-Analytics/README.md

 This repository for Data Analytics of ACPC International Programming Championship result for Africa and Arabia region of the last 5 years from 2019 to 2023.

 It contains Exploratory Data Analytics for the result by different metrics including:
-* Top ACPC by Countries for last 5 years
+* Top ACPC 10 teams by Country for last 5 years
-* Top ACPC by Institution for last 5 years
+* Top ACPC 10 teams by Institution for last 5 years
 * Top ACPC 3 teams by Country for the last 5 years

 It also visualize metrics using Pie and Bar charts